iliaeg/fki-opencv/README.md

 # fki-opencv
-OpenCV course on Space Research Faculty of MSU..
+OpenCV course on Space Research Faculty of MSU.